apache/polaris/README.md

 select * from db1.table1;
 ```

+Apache Polaris supports the following optional build options:
+- `-PeclipseLink=true` – Enables the EclipseLink extension.
+- `-PeclipseLinkDeps=[groupId]:[artifactId]:[version],...` – Specifies one or more additional dependencies for EclipseLink (e.g., JDBC drivers), separated by commas.

 ### More build and run options
 Running in Docker
 - `docker build -t localhost:5001/polaris:latest .` - To build the image.